SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 Tasks and actors let you divide a program up into pieces that can safely run concurrently.
-The code inside a task or actor is know as a :newTerm:`concurrency domain`.
+Inside of a task or an instance of an actor, the part of a program that contains mutable state, like variables and properties, is called a :newTerm:`concurrency domain`.
 Some kinds of data can't be shared between concurrency domains, because that data contains mutable state, but it doesn't protect against unsafe access